-Perhaps there on the mountain and for the first time, he accepts death as the real and looming outcome of the way he has chosen, and he commits himself at a deeper level to the hard, self-sacrificing journey he has begun, knowing that at the end is unimaginable joy and life without compare.
+Jesus is at a critical turning point when, perhaps for the first time, he accepts death as the real and looming outcome of the way of life he has chosen.
+And maybe here he commits himself at a deeper level to the journey of faith he has begun – a hard, self-sacrificing journey – knowing that on the other side is unimaginable joy and life without compare.

-He could have chosen something else.
-He could have gone up the mountain that day and gone over the hill, disappearing into a life like everyone else with hardly a second thought.
-Or he might have gone ahead half-heartedly, never risking himself totally and so never knowing the wholeness that comes with total commitment to God’s will.
-He could have remained quiet and unprovocative, active in his community and congregation in some small way, avoiding the hard choices that a life of faith requires day by day.
+He could have gone up the mountain that day and gone over the hill, settling for a life like everyone else, fitting into the world around him with hardly a second thought, going through the motions of life without ever really living.
+Or he might have gone ahead but half-heartedly, never risking himself totally to the way of life he had chosen and so never knowing the wholeness that comes with total commitment to God’s will.
+He could have remained quiet and unprovocative, active in his community and congregation, avoiding the struggle with hard choices that would shape his life of faith from day to day.

-Instead, he chose the costly way of total commitment.
+Instead, he chose the rigorous, costly way of total commitment to his calling.
 He opened himself to his true nature, his God nature, uncovering the will of God that lay deep beneath his own will.
-And in that choice, he was transformed, changed in the eyes of those around him, and he became his true self, in all his fullness, in all his wholeness, in all his radiant glory.
+And in that moment, in that choice, he was transformed, transfigured in the eyes of those around him, and he became seen as his true, essential self, in all his fullness, in all his wholeness, in all his radiant glory.

 The options Jesus had before him are the same options that face every one of us.
 Will we do, as well as we are able, what we know God requires of us, or when confronted with the choice, will we go over the hill and run away into the night?
 Will we play at faith, going through the motions and living like the whitewashed tombs Jesus warned us about, pretty on the outside and rotten on the inside?
 Or will we live our lives, as well as we are able, in total commitment to going the distance regardless of the cost?